This topic provides details on how to capture Microsoft 365 Outlook mailbox, calendars, contacts, and archive mailboxes with Collect.

 The following table lists the filter criteria supported for Outlook archived mailbox collections.

-When Microsoft places a data source on a preservation hold, Microsoft creates a preservation hold library, a Recoverable Items folder.
+When Microsoft places a data source on a preservation hold, Microsoft creates a preservation hold library (for OneDrive) and a Recoverable Items folder (for Outlook).
 The addition of the Recoverable Items folder to Microsoft Exchange is another folder that you can collect.
 Relativity can collect this folder because the Recoverable Items folder is an additional folder within a Microsoft data source.

 When emails and files are on a preservation hold in Microsoft 365, Microsoft preserves original copies of any deleted or modified items.
 Find preserved emails in the Recoverable Items folder.
 Find preserved files in the Preservation Library.
 Collect automatically collects from these file locations.